-In general, Russian law does not require employers to give preference in hiring to particular people or groups of people.
+Generally, Russian law does not require employers to give preference in hiring particular people or groups of people.

 However, some protective measures have been established for certain groups of people.
 For instance, the Federal Law on Employment of the Population of the Russian Federation and the Federal Law on Social Protection of the Disabled in the Russian Federation set a quota for the number of disabled people that a company with more than 100 employees is required to hire.
-The quota is established by regional laws but should be in the range of 2 to 4 per cent of the average weighted number of such company's employees.
+The quota is established by regional laws but should be in the range of 2 to 4 per cent of the average weighted number of such a company's employees.

-Russian law prohibits discrimination in employment on the basis of any criteria other than the employee's skill.
-In addition, article 64 of the Labour Code specifically prohibits any 'limitations' when hiring pregnant women, women with children and certain other categories of employees.
-Furthermore, an employer cannot refuse to hire employees who are being transferred from another employer.
+Russian law prohibits discrimination in employment based on any criteria other than the employee's skill.
+Also, article 64 of the Labour Code specifically prohibits any 'limitations' when hiring pregnant women, women with children and certain other categories of employees.
+Further, an employer cannot refuse to hire employees who are being transferred from another employer.

-Must there be a written employment contract?
+10 Must there be a written employment contract?
 If yes, what essential terms are required to be evidenced in writing?